lauzis/chat-gpt-seo/README.md

 - Move the default chat gpt context out to the settings page

 # Change log
+--- version 1.0.13 ---
+- refactoring classes
+- moving from conversational api to assistant api
+- some code cleanup

 --- version 1.0.12 ---
 - some refactoring
 - added buttons for clearing all the cashed audit data